What’s Your Word of the Year?

 The Power of Selecting a Word of the Year

-In previous years, my words were “nurture,” “empathy,” “gratitude,” “patience,” and “inspire.”
-I’ve kept them in mind when coaching, training, innovating, eating, exercising, resting, meditating, praying, and more.
-I have found that by keeping focused on my word in every way, I’m able to learn and grow into the person I want to be.
-By selecting and sticking to one word or phrase, I can create significant and lasting change within and around me.
+In previous years, my words have been “nurture,” “empathy,” “gratitude,” “patience,” “together,” and “inspire.”
+I have carried them with me through coaching, training, innovating, exercising, resting, meditating, praying, and more.
+By keeping my focus on a single word, I have been able to learn, grow, and develop into the person I strive to be.
+Selecting and committing to one word or phrase allows for significant and lasting change within and around us.

-During the peak of the pandemic, I chose the phrase “purposeful kindness” and stuck with it for two years in a row.
-During this time, I was blessed with the opportunity to work alongside some outstanding career professionals as we developed a new Work-Life Coaching Course and Work-Life Certification Program that is focused on compassion and trauma-informed care.
-We implemented various programs to support our members with purposeful kindness.
-I gained so very much through each of these experiences, coming out of it with a new passion for integrating kindness into every aspect of my work and life.
-I believe that it made me a better person.
-Purposeful kindness is contagious, and my chosen phrase has stuck with many members of CPC.
-In fact, it’s become a part of our organizational culture.
+During the peak of the pandemic, I chose the phrase “purposeful kindness” and kept it for two years.
+During that time, I had the privilege of working alongside outstanding career professionals as we developed our Work-Life Strategist Certification Program, focused on compassion and trauma-informed care.
+We implemented various programs to support our members through purposeful kindness, and I gained so much from each experience.
+It deepened my passion for integrating positive impact into every aspect of work and life, and it made me a better person.
+This approach has become part of CPC’s culture, embraced by many of our members.

 Looking Back – Performing Your Year-End Review